 are a must-have handout

 NPC portraits are an invaluable aid when describing non-player characters to your group.
-Nothing gets the look of a character across faster than a photo of this person.
-It’s a strong visual cue, being able to show the face of a person the players talk to.
-And the summary of the characters personality and motives on the back of the portrait makes handling NPCs really easy for the GM.
+Nothing gets the look of a character across faster than a photo of them.
+It’s a strong visual cue being able to show the face of a person the players talk to.
+And the summary of the character’s personality and motives on the back of the portrait makes handling NPCs really easy for the GM.